- Author of The Feminine Mystique

 In 1947 Friedan (i.e., Betty Goldstein) married Carl Friedan, a theater director who later became an advertising executive.
 For the first five years of her marriage, Betty kept her job with UE News while raising her three children.

 In 1957 Friedan attended the 15-year reunion of her Smith College graduating class.
 Soon thereafter, she contacted many of the women with whom she had graduated, surveying them vis a vis how satisfied they were with their lives.
-Based on the results of that survey, Friedan subsequently penned a magazine article alleging that most of her former classmates had gone on to become disillusioned suburban housewives suffering from protracted melancholia.
-Friedan concluded that a deep sense of dissatisfaction was extremely widespread among American women.
+Based on the results of that survey, Friedan subsequently penned a magazine article alleging that most of her former classmates had gone on to become disillusioned suburban housewives suffering from a “nameless, aching dissatisfaction” that she would eventually call “the problem that has no name.”
+When Friedan subsequently sent the same questionnaire to graduates of Radcliffe and other colleges, and also interviewed scores of women personally, she got essentially the same results, leading her to conclude that a deep sense of discontent was widespread among American women.

 - “In fact, there is an uncanny, uncomfortable insight into why a woman can so easily lose her sense of self as a housewife in certain psychological observations made of the behavior of prisoners in Nazi concentration camps.
 In these settings, purposely contrived for the dehumanization of man, the prisoners literally became ‘walking corpses.’
 Those who ‘adjusted’ to the conditions of the camps surrendered their human identity and went almost indifferently to their deaths.
 Strangely enough, the conditions which destroyed the human identity of so many prisoners were not the torture and the brutality, but conditions similar to those which destroy the identity of the American housewife.”